 When you use a call center, you are often told that the “call might be recorded for quality control purposes.”
 At the end of your transaction, you may be asked if you would be willing to take a short survey about your experience with their service and, if so, if you would please stay on the line.
 What is this about?
 The company is probably collecting data about things like:

 They will generally use the data in a procedure called HR benchmarking.

-HR benchmarking is a process that is used in order to compare similar characteristics across organizations in order to identify milestones.
+HR benchmarking is a process used to compare similar characteristics across organizations to identify milestones.
 It’s sort of a compare and contrast system of determining success and best practices.
 When HR professionals have data for comparison purposes, they are better able to set goals and objectives for their own company.
 Read on to learn more about benchmarking and what it means for organizations.

 Related Resource: 20 Companies With the Best Benefits

 Benchmarking for specifically HR purposes involves looking at the policies and practices of one organization, then comparing and contrasting those with another similar organization.
 A benchmarking approach should focus on best practices, or the things organizations are doing that consistently lead to successful results.
 In order for an understanding of best practices to be obtained, benchmarking activities must be planned strategically with particular goals in mind.
 By identifying in advance the types of patterns and data they are seeking, HR professionals can then create a benchmarking HR system that is more reliable and valuable.